wardjm/esp32-ulp-i2c/README.md

 # esp32-ulp-i2c
 If you are new to ULP, do yourself a favor and watch https://www.youtube.com/watch?v=-QIcUTBB7Ww to get familiar with the code structure.

-What this does is reads a value from an i2c device while in Ultra Low Power Mode (ULP) on an ESP32.
+What this repository does is reads a value from an i2c device while in Ultra Low Power Mode (ULP) on an ESP32.
 The cpu allows for a convenient opcode to read or write from the i2c bus (in roughly 4 cycles).
 To read, you simply use:

 i2c_rd sub-address, high bit, low bit, slave_selection